 A keen interest in French language and repertoire led to a recent extended stay in France.
 This afforded Nedecky the opportunity to coach with and observe the work of notable artists in the field of French vocal music, including baritone François Le Roux.
 Nedecky is also a contributor to the second edition of Le Roux’s Le chant intime.

 Jason Nedecky is a passionate and extremely well-informed advocate of lyric diction.
 I’m happy to turn to him regularly while preparing French operas for his expert knowledge and collegiality.

 conductor; Kapellmeister, Komische Oper Berlin

-Nedecky studied at the University of Manitoba, and the University of Toronto.
-He subseqeuntly trained at the Franz-Schubert-Institut (Baden bei Wien, Austria), the Britten-Pears Young Artist Programme (Aldeburgh, England), L’Académie Musicale de Villecroze (Provence, France), the Canadian Vocal Arts Insitute (Montreal), the National Arts Centre Summer Music Institute Young Artists Program (Ottawa), and the Banff Centre.
+Jason Nedecky studied at the University of Manitoba, and the University of Toronto.
+He subsequently trained at the Franz-Schubert-Institut (Baden bei Wien, Austria), the Britten-Pears Young Artist Programme (Aldeburgh, England), L’Académie Musicale de Villecroze (Provence, France), the Canadian Vocal Arts Institute (Montreal), the National Arts Centre Summer Music Institute Young Artists Program (Ottawa), and the Banff Centre.
 He is a member of the Canadian Actors’ Equity Association, and the Alliance of Canadian Cinema, Television and Radio Artists (ACTRA).

 One-on-one Diction coachings available in person in downton Toronto, or anywhere by video chat